ESKYoung/cookiecutter-machine-learning/README.md

 :::{note}
 On your first commit, some pre-commit hooks may fail due to formatting issues caused by your answers to the `cruft create` prompts.
-This is expected, so fix pre-commit issues as normal if it occurs (refer to `docs/contributing.md#pre-commit-hooks` in your outputted project).
+This is expected, so fix pre-commit issues as normal if they occur (refer to `docs/contributing.md#pre-commit-hooks` in your outputted project).
 :::

 ```zsh